networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/analytics/taxonomy.md

     - May contain any Unicode chars, including '\n', '\0' and other control chars.

 - `"Enum"`:
-    - Set of Enum items can be empty ­- it makes sense for extending Enums.
+    - The set of Enum items can be empty - it makes sense for extending Enums.
-    - `"subtype"` in the attribute definition refers to a Enum id.
+    - `"subtype"` in the attribute definition refers to a user-defined Enum type id.
     - Item names are not Identifiers - they are Names.
     - Enums can be inherited and extended via `"base"` and `"baseItems"` fields.

 - `"Color"`:
     - Similar to an Enum, but each item has an associated RGB value used for this color representation in the UI.
+    - `"subtype"` in the attribute definition refers to a user-defined Color type id.
     - The color Name is what appears as the Attbiture value.
     - Like Enums, Colors can be inherited and extended via `"base"` and `"baseItems"` fields.